adriencater/Rpi-Dropbox-Archiver/README.md

 	- [powered USB hub](https://thepihut.com/products/7-port-usb-hub-for-the-raspberry-pi)
 	- portable external hard drive

+### OS

+- [openmediavault.org](http://www.openmediavault.org) looks like it might be an good solution – it’s a ‘NAS OS’, supports BTRFS out of the box, has a bunch of management features, etc.…

 ### Dropbox

 - The system should be ‘read only’ for Dropbox.